C4mill3/netbird-npm-sync/README.md

 # nginxpm-netbird-acl
-Nebird group acces list generator for nginx proxy manager
+This python service is used to sync group permissions from Netbird to Nginx Proxy Manager (NPM) using API.

 ## Environment Variables

 * `NETBIRD_API_URL`: The Netbird API URL. exemple: `https://netbird.domain.com/api` or `https://api.domain.com`
-* NETBIRD_TOKEN: Your Netbird token, to get one go to your Netbird dashboard then `Team` -> `Service Users` -> `Create Service User` and now `Create Access Token`
+* NETBIRD_TOKEN: Your Netbird token, to get one: Go to your Netbird dashboard then `Team` -> `Service Users` -> `Create Service User` and now `Create Access Token`

 * `NPM_API_URL`: The NPM API URL. exemple:  priority to internal: `http://DOCKER_NAME:81/api` or `https://npm.domain.com/api`
 * `NPM_USERNAME`: npm user email, you should create a user with `ACL` permission